 - You probably need to include animal protein if you have autoimmune disease, digestive issues such as SIBO or IBS, or deficiencies (in iron, B vitamins, zinc, for example).

-- You may want to limit your meat consumption or avoid it altogether if you’re suffering with any inflammatory condition: cancer, heart disease, arthritis, high blood pressure, diabetes.
-Include anti-inflammatory foods (which can include wild fatty fish) and absolutely avoid processed meats and conventionally raised meats.
+- You may want to limit your red meat consumption and keep it to fatty fish (like salmon, sardines) and seafood if you’re suffering with any inflammatory condition: cancer, heart disease, arthritis, high blood pressure, diabetes.
+Include anti-inflammatory foods (like certain fish) and absolutely avoid processed meats and conventionally raised meats.
 Reduce or eliminate red meat altogether.

 - If you’ve had a heart attack, you may fare well on a vegetarian or vegan diet, which has been proven to reverse heart disease.
 However, the subjects in this study also used stress reduction and exercise, so it’s hard to tell which factor had the most dramatic effect.